Insights

 All the sales productivity metrics listed above are important to track.
 But where do you start?
 And what solutions should you implement first?

-Lift AI is an automated solution that identifies the buyer intent of all visitors on your website (even if they are completely anonymous).
-To do so, Lift AI leverages a unique machine-learning model that was trained on billions of data points and more than 14 million live sales interactions.
+To do that, Lift AI leverages its unique machine-learning model that was trained on billions of data points and more than 14 million live sales interactions.
+It uses that data to determine buyer intent based on micro-behaviors on your website in real-time, with over 85% accuracy.

 Featured Insights From Lift AI